 People with primary immunodeficiency disorders need to be extra careful to avoid getting an infection.
 Experts urge these individuals to:

 - Be vigilant about hygiene in all respects, especially hand-washing.

 - Follow a healthy lifestyle consisting of a balanced diet, regular exercise, and plenty of rest.

 - Limit contact with people who are sick.

 - Take advantage of vaccines and immunizations when appropriate.

-- See healthcare providers for regular checkups and evaluations.
+- Contact a doctor for regular checkups and evaluations.

-People with low T cell counts, for example, frequently receive treatment for opportunistic infections before they even get them, while people with low levels of the immunoglobulin G antibody may receive monthly shots to maintain their levels.
+Doctors can use medications to treat infections that result from reduced immune system function.
+People with low T cell counts, for example, can frequently receive treatment before they even get an infection.
+On the other hand, people with low levels of the immunoglobulin G antibody may receive monthly shots to maintain their levels.

-Bone marrow transplants can improve immune system function in people with some primary immunodeficiency disorders that are severe and affecting the overall quality of life.
-Researchers are also exploring the potential of gene therapy.
+Bone marrow transplants can improve immune system function in people with some primary immunodeficiency disorders, but potential complications are significant.
+Researchers are now exploring gene therapy for several of these disorders.